nhsuk/manage-vaccinations-in-schools/adr/00002-begin-with-a-monolithic-application-architecture.md

 ### Option 1: Hybrid server/client side rendering with Service Worker to manage offline functionality

-This is a hybrid approach that leverages server-side rendering of the HTML and uses JavaScript to perform a certain amount of client-side parameter expansion so that cached data can be used while offline.
-It relies Service Workers to manage offline functionality with advanced caching, etc. To realise the benefits, the choice of server-side framework is relevant, it should be well suited to generating the view required by the front-end.
+This is a hybrid approach that leverages server-side rendering of the HTML and uses progressive enhancement so that cached data can be used while offline.
+It relies on Service Workers to manage offline functionality with advanced caching, etc. To realise the benefits, the choice of server-side framework is relevant — it should be well suited to generating the view required by the front-end.
 For the purpose of this analysis we assume Ruby on Rails will be used.

 #### Pros:

 - Server-side rendering can be simpler to implement with existing libraries and components.
-NB: there is a conjecture here that the existing [GOVUK components library](https://github.com/DFE-Digital/govuk-components) can be adapted to the NHSUK design system relatively easily.
+NB: there is an assumption here that the existing [GOVUK components library](https://github.com/DFE-Digital/govuk-components) can be adapted to the NHSUK design system relatively easily.
 - Better browser compatibility as the primary browser feature that this approach depends on is Service Workers.
 The one notable browser that does not support this is IE11, however as of 15 June 2022 Microsoft has ended support on a